Senior Contract Start Period

 The Bachelor of Arts, Bachelor of Music and the Bachelor of Science degrees are granted subject to the following:

 1. Minimum of 122 semester units of credit.

 2. Completion of the curriculum as given for the chosen major field of study.

-3. Minimum of one year or the equivalent of resident study, completing at least 12 of the final 24 semester units at The Master's College.
+3. Minimum of one year or the equivalent of resident study, completing at least 12 of the final 24 semester units at The Master's University.

 4. Minimum of 40 semester units in upper division courses.

-5. Minimum grade point average of 2.00 in all work attempted at The Master's College and in the major.
+5. Minimum grade point average of 2.00 in all work attempted at The Master's University and in the major.

 7. No student will be allowed to participate in commencement exercises unless he/she has completed, or is in progress to complete, all academic requirements listed on the senior contract by the time of commencement ceremonies.

 Please note that degree requirements within each major are determined by the departmental faculty.
 Many majors feature a variety of emphases which may have different unit requirements for graduation.
 Progress toward fulfillment of these major requirements is monitored by departmental faculty and by the Registrar through senior contracts.